peteroupc/MailLib/README.md

 MailLib
 =======

-A portable library in C# for parsing Internet mail messages.
+A portable library in C# and Java for parsing Internet mail messages.